Ocyrus47/milestone1/README.md

 # Credits

-All content in the website was written by me.
+All content in this website was written by me.

 ### Media